daya18/Commander/README.md

     * Run `cmake --build .` to build the project

 ## Post Installation
-  * Copy the built executable to an empty folder
+  * Find the built executable, and copy it to an empty folder

 ## Usage
  * Run the commander executable